1. Previous: Chapter 1

 • Since 4.15 is the second argument, 4.15 will be assigned to the second parameter, which is time.

-In other words, the position of the argument matters when we call a function this way, which is why we sometimes refer to arguments like these as positional arguments.
+In other words, the position of the argument matters when we call a function this way, which is why we refer to arguments like these as positional arguments.

 But this isn’t the only way to pass arguments to a function!